Alfred Ehrenreich: Background

 Ehrenreich, was from Moravia and moved to America in 1914; he was described as an ex-banker, chemist and naturalist.
 His parents, who lived in Vienna, were Rosalie Konag and Moritz Ehrenreich.
 He married Margaret Elsa (Grete) Koehler (1893-1960) from Dresden, Germany, on 4 December 1916 in Manhattan and naturalized as an American citizen in 1920.
 He was financially independent and well connected.
-In 1917, with fellow investors, he launched the Ocean Leather Company for the purpose of tanning and refining shark hides.
-Reports at the time of the registration indicated that the company was capitalised at $41 million.
+In 1917, with fellow investors, he launched the Ocean Leather Company for tanning and refining shark hides.
+Reports at the registration indicated that the company was capitalised at $41 million.
 Ehrenreich was the company president, and Dr Russell J. Coles (1865-1928) - who was a knowledgeable deep sea fisherman and fishing buddy of Theodore Roosevelt - was a director and honorary president.

 Dermal denticles

 Shark skin is covered with placoid scales, or dermal denticles; leather made with these scales still attached is referred to as Shagreen.
 However, Ehrenreich had to find a way to remove these scales from the hides in order for his product to reach a wider market.
 Initially he tried a process patented by a Danish chemist called Kristian Bendixon.
 Later the company switched to a system that involved the hides being treated by acid.
 Two chemists came up with similar ideas, Theodore H. Kohler and Dr Allen Rogers.
 Once treated in this way the skin could be split into layers, to both increase the yield and obtain the required thickness of leather.
 The appearance of the resulting hide was similar to that from cattle, but much tougher and less prone to scuffing.